maikewu/forms/docs/fields/26-on-change-rules.md

 ## Data transfer between fields / sections

 Data entered in fields / sections can be transferred in between.
-Each field or section povides and expects a specific data type.
+Each field or section provides and expects a specific data type.
 When the provided data type doesn't match the expected data type, transformation by using `steps` is necessary.

 `steps` have an input (expected) data type and an output (provided) data type.